InsertKoinIO/koin/README.md

-# Insert Koin to make dependency injection - For Android
+# Insert Koin to make dependency injection

 KOIN is a dependency injection framework that uses Kotlin and its functional power to get things done!
 No proxy/CGLib, No code generation, No introspection.
 Just functional Kotlin and DSL magic ;)

 ![logo](./img/insert_koin_android_logo.jpg)

-**Koin Android is a [Koin](https://github.com/Ekito/koin) library extension to help you make easily dependency injection on your Android project**

 # Table of Contents